Loyola University Chicago Style Guide

-- Michael J. Garanzini, S.J., is now officially the President and CEO of Loyola University Chicago, and should be named as such in formal communications.
+- Michael J. Garanzini, S.J., is now officially the President and CEO of Loyola University Chicago, and should be named as such in formal communication.

 - The abbreviation US, with no periods, is the preferred format for referring to the United States in shortened form.